Making ideas into visuals

 Students may pursue a B.F.A. in Studio Art in this emphasis.
 The B.F.A. in Studio Art is designed for students interested in a professional degree in art or design.
 This degree will prepare students for a career as a professional artist or designer.
 Aside from Graphic Design, eight other Emphasis Areas are available to choose from in the B.F.A. degree.

-Students may also pursue a BA or BS Degree in Art Education with a concentration in Graphic Design.
+Students may also pursue a BA or BS Degree in Art Education in which they can choose to take Graphic Design courses.

 Students are encouraged to coordinate typography, image, symbol, and color to communicate information, meaning, and thought-provoking ideas.
 The design faculty conscientiously prepares majors for the realities of a design career through technological proficiency, analytical versatility, and practical experience necessary for the competitive and diverse opportunities that lay ahead of them.
 Our well-equipped facilities allow design students to gain expertise in designing for print production and web environments.